lsst/qserv/tests/readme.txt

   2xxx - supported, medium difficulty (full scan)
   3xxx - supported, difficult /expensive (e.g. full sky joins)
-  4xxx - supported, very difficult (eg near neighbor for large area) 9xxx - unknown support
+  4xxx - supported, very difficult (eg near neighbor for large area) 8xxx - queries with bad syntax.
+They can fail, but should not crash the server 9xxx - unknown support

 files that are not yet supported should have extension .FIXME